nemanjarogic/catstronauts/README.md

 A <b>schema</b> is like a contract between the server and the client.
 It defines what a GraphQL API can and can't do, and how clients can request or change data.
 It's an abstraction layer that provides flexibility to consumers while hiding back-end implementation details.

-Full demo application from this course is available [live.](https://lift-off-client-demo.netlify.app/)
+Full demo application for this course is available [live.](https://lift-off-client-demo.netlify.app/)

 ![Application homepage](https://raw.githubusercontent.com/nemanjarogic/catstronauts/main/client/public/homepage.png "Homepage")